michael-griehm/azure-delta-lakehouse/README.md

   - Allows for Spark SQL `UPDATE` commands that provide a familiar processing pattern.
 - Drawbacks
   - Must have a data processing engine to read and write.
+  - Requires more storage capacity compared to other options to enable ACID compatibility.

 ## A Brief History of Computing